lasarang/T5/README.md

 Here is a list of important and emergency contacts of a patient

 #### Consultation Appointments

 ###### List of Consultation Appointments
+There are 3 colors to show the status of an appointment.
+- The blue color represents an appointment that would take place in the future.
+- The turquoise color means that an appointment is in process.
+- Red indicates that an appointment has already been finalized.

 #### Lab Test Orders
 ###### List of Lab Tests Orders
+There are 3 colors to show the status of an order.
+- The blue color represents an order that would be given in the future.
+- The turquoise color means that an order is in process.
+- Red indicates that an order has already been finalized.
 ###### Lab Test Order Viewer
+By clicking on the citation icon, which is in the image above, the order issued by the physician is displayed.
+This way the patient can visualize it in a clearer way.

 #### Medical History
+En las secciones del historial, desde la a hasta la f, el paciente puede añadir información relevante a su salud o a sus antecedentes.
+De la misma manera, puede actualizar su información o eliminar datos.
 ###### List of personal history
 ###### List of familiar history
 ###### List of surgeries